-- Use an intelligently designed financial instrument to provide a unique mechanism to monetise home capital, use simple interest not compounding interest and pay loan interest as its incurred.
+- Use an intelligently designed low-risk financial instrument to provide a unique mechanism to monetise home capital, use simple interest not compounding interest and pay loan interest as its incurred.

-- Provide a SaaS product platform to write the mortgages, which is managed, hosted securely and supported by the world’s leading professional services & technology consulting group, that plugs into cloud-based open-banking & open-insurance core platforms or via secure APIs to legacy systems and existing technology stacks.
+- Provide a SaaS product platform to write the mortgages, which is managed, hosted securely and supported by the world’s leading professional services & technology consulting group, enabling a simple product plug-in to cloud-based open-banking & open-insurance core enterprise platforms or via secure APIs to legacy systems and existing technology stacks.